alansa90/Desafio-api-maintenance-labs-exams/README.md

 ## Important informations

+- The database is empty for testing.

-- The patch route is used to update the fields, the update route to make the link
+- The patch route is used to update the fields, the update route to make the link.

 - For to link a laboratory to an exam and on the contrary, it is necessary to inform the name of both and that both are previously registered.